expo/expo/docs/pages/workflow/configuration.md

 **app.json** configures many things, from your app name to icon to splash screen and even deep linking scheme and API keys to use for some services.
 To see a full list of available properties, please refer to the [app.json / app.config.js reference](/versions/latest/config/app/).

-> 💡 Do you use Visual Studio Code?
+> **info** Do you use Visual Studio Code?
 If so, we recommend that you install the [vscode-expo](https://marketplace.visualstudio.com/items?itemName=byCedric.vscode-expo) extension to get auto-completion of properties in **app.json** files.

 ## Extending